Royal Lao Police: Headgear

 Royal Lao Police peaked caps were worn with the standard metal PRL cap device, a silver bow and arrow per pale charged with the Airavata crest bearing the Laotian Royal Arms (Erawan) – a three-headed white elephant standing on a pedestal and surmounted by a pointed parasol – inserted on a gilt wreath representing flames emerging from a Lotus leaf rosette below.
 It was issued in three versions according to rank: large flames for Officers, smaller ones for NCO's and none for enlisted ranks.

 Early DNC and GMS service headgear consisted on a badgeless black beret worn American-style, pulled to the right – in contrast to the FAR, where berets were still being worn pulled to the left in typical French fashion – reflecting the influence of the training cadres received from the Thai PARU in 1962.
 In the field, the beret was often replaced by a U.S. M-1C jump helmet.

 Footwear

-Black leather low laced shoes were perscribed to wear by uniformed police agents and Gendarmerie personnel assigned patrol duties on urban areas.
+Black leather low laced shoes were prescribed to wear by uniformed police agents and Gendarmerie personnel assigned patrol duties on urban areas.
 Regulation footwear in the DNC and GMS were the calf-length French M1950 or M1950/53 TAP (Bottes de saut modéle 1950 et 1950/53) black leather jump-boot models and the U.S. Army M-1962 "McNamara" black leather combat boots.